-About the stealthiness, it goes undetected with its texture and form, and the invisible flash helps a lot in this case.
-The two bungee cords with the camera make it easier for you to attach it with a tree.
+As the stealthiness, it goes undetected with its texture and form, and the invisible flash helps a lot in this case.
+The two bungee cords with the camera make it easier for you to attach it to a tree.

 One of the best cellular trail cameras on our list today is from Meidase, colored in Black/Yellow.
 But the first thing to strike your head when you see it for the first time will be how contrasting the naming was to how it actually looks!
 If you want to visualize, the color is similar to the hazy/spirally dresses that we see the Kardashian/Jenner sisters wearing.
 You’ll trust us when you see it!

-You get a .2 second trigger speed, and a 120-degree detection angle.
-Oh, did we tell you, the trigger distance is 82 foot?
+You get a .2-second trigger speed, and a 120-degree detection angle.
+Oh, did we tell you, the trigger distance is 82 feet?
 If you read things right this far, your camera may be triggered by animals at a distance even though the flash wouldn’t cover it, so you have better coverage in the daytime than at night, in terms of being visible.
 But whatever picture you get at night is of great quality.

-Another one from Moultrie as the best cellular trail camera!
-This has 14-megapixel resolution and 0.7-second trigger speed.
+Another one from Moultrie is the best cellular trail camera!
+This has a 14-megapixel resolution and 0.7-second trigger speed.
 About the video quality, you get 720P.

-The buck that you are about to hunt in the near future, wait and think about it.
+For the buck that you are about to hunt in the near future, wait and think about it.
 Sometimes, you wished there was a little more focus and accuracy.
 That one victory to make your season complete, and you missed out completely on that game!
-From Moultrie’s All-purpose series, there has been a regular chant of this camera, that brings the practicability of the previous one and some added features.
+From Moultrie’s All-purpose series, there has been a regular chant of this camera, which brings the practicability of the previous one and some added features.

-The basic thing that we want to enlighten you on is the flash range verses the detection range.
+The basic thing that we want to enlighten you on is the flash range versus the detection range.
 The flash range is 80 feet, while the detection range is 60 feet.
-So you have the advantage that we previously talked of: about there is sufficient light in the back-end of the range.
+So you have the advantage that we previously talked of: about there is sufficient light in the back end of the range.
 The 32 LED emitters, along with the 850 nm technology together, help with night vision.